bis-med-it/SDMX-dashboard-generator/README.md

 ## Acknowledgments

 This app has been developed by Cristina Leonte, Pietro Patelli, Stephan Probst and Olivier Sirello (Bank for International Settlements).
+The views expressed are those of the authors and do not necessarily reflect those of the Bank for International Settlements.
+All errors are our own.